 docker compose up -d

 And that's it.
-VictoriaMetrics is running in its own Docker network and waits for data points feeded in via the http://victoriametrics:8428/api/v1/import
+VictoriaMetrics is running in its own Docker network and waits for alert data feeded in via the http://victoriametrics:8428/api/v1/import

-URL.
-No authentication requiered and only exposed to other containers running in the same network crowdsec_grafana
+URL by CrowdSec.
+No authentication required and only exposed to other containers running in the same network crowdsec_grafana

 .